redpesk-labs/red-pak/QA/REDPAK.DSG.md

-*REDPAK* is a set of programs and plugins providing facilities for setting up isolated execution environments, the *REDNODE*s, and for running programs in these environements.
+*REDPAK* is a set of programs and plugins providing facilities for setting up isolated execution environments, the *REDNODE*s, and for running programs in these environments.

 The description of the isolated environments, the *REDNODES* is done using configuration files in the filesystem.